Japanese stocks rose on Monday gains are limited and attention is on the North Korean and US top

 Japanese media reported in April that the former governor had opposed restarting the seven reactors on the site, which is critical to Tepco's recovery plans.

-Time frame Used - four hours The NASDAQ 100 is moving in a bullish direction in the near term the Purchasing power managed to control the movement of the NASDAQ 100 index to reach the resistance level of 7315 as we mentioned in the previous report as it faces resistance and selling pressure around this level to actually fall back to level of7183 trying to consolidate above this level In…
+Time frame Used - four hours The NASDAQ 100 is moving in a bearish direction in the near term.
+The bears managed to control the movement of the NASDAQ 100 index to retreat to the 6590 level as it faced resistance and selling pressure around the important resistance level of 7100, which pushed it the support level of 6644.
+In view of the technical indicators Both the RSI and the…

 Best trading brokers